kroum/study-todo-server/README.md

 The server suggests authorisation (see methods in /auth).
 Authorisation sets httpOnly cookie.
 Non-authorised user cannot use any methods from /todo, or /list

 ### Presets
-There are 4 users, and several empty lists for each of user (the presets data is stored at ./_initData/data.json in sources).
+There are 4 users, and several empty lists for each of user (the presets data is stored at `./_initData/data.json` in sources).

-Users are (email / password):
+This is the list of users (email / password):
 - user1@test.net / 1111
 - user2@test.net / 2222
 - user3@test.net / 3333